- Content Insights

 These old implementations tend to be very well thought through and mapping this to new systems can be tricky.

-The most legacy content migrations Xillio has performed are to Office 365, which could be due to the improved record management functionalities of SharePoint Online.
-Recently, we start to see more and more legacy migrations from systems, such as LiveLink, Documentum, OpenText and FileNet.
+The most legacy content migrations Xillio has performed are to Microsoft 365 (formerly known as Office 365), which could be due to the improved record management functionalities of SharePoint Online.
+Recently, we start to see more and more legacy migrations from systems, such as LiveLink, Documentum, OpenText, Alfresco, HP TRIM and FileNet.

 The top 6 requested legacy content migrations is as follows: